mkstratos/stj_pv/STJ_PV/doc/index.rst

 Welcome to STJ Metric's documentation!
 ======================================
-This is a project to locate the Subtropical Jet, mainly using the gradient of the dynamical tropopause (PV == 2PVU).
+This is a project to locate the Subtropical Jet, using the gradient of the dynamical tropopause (PV == 2PVU), extensible to other methods.

 Contents: